-Ethical considerations
+Ethical Considerations

-Ethical approval for this study was granted by the Makerere University College of Health Sciences School of Medicine Research Ethics Committee (Ref 2018-130) and registered with the Uganda National Council for Science & Technology (UNCST) (Ref.
-HS 2496).
-Ethical approval for this study was also granted by St George's, University of London Research Ethics Committee (Ref.
-2020.0024).
+Ethical approval for this study was granted by the Makerere University College of Health Sciences School of Medicine Research Ethics Committee (reference number 2018-130) and registered with the Uganda National Council for Science and Technology (reference number HS 2496).
+Ethical approval for this study was also granted by the St George's, University of London Research Ethics Committee (reference number 2020.0024).